pivotal/blog/content/post/git-switch-restore-improved-user-experience.md

 ## What is HEAD?

 One of Git's roles is to track content, and it helps us to know what changes we have.
-But for Git to know what changes been made, saying a file has changed - but against what?
-What point of comparison does Git use to determine changes in a file?
+But for Git to say a file has changed - what does Git use to compare with to determine changes?

-`HEAD` plays a role in this - by setting `HEAD`, like to a branch in the second operation we looked at, Git would report changes by comparing it against the contents of the branch `HEAD` points to [^HEAD-simple].
+`HEAD` plays a role in this - by setting `HEAD`, like to a branch in the second operation we looked at, Git would report changes by comparing it against the contents of the branch that `HEAD` points to [^HEAD-simple].
 Both `HEAD` and the branch would reference the same commit.

-{{<responsive-figure src="/images/better-specificity-with-git-switch-and-restore/HEAD-diagram.svg" alt="Commit history illustration with HEAD and branches">}}
+{{<responsive-figure src="/images/git-switch-and-restore/HEAD-diagram.svg" alt="Commit history illustration with HEAD and branches">}}

 [^HEAD-simple]: When determining what has changed, `HEAD` isn't the only factor - it depends on how you ask Git for changes.
 For example, `git diff` uses the index as the point of comparison, so even if your files didn't match their content in `HEAD` but had been staged, you'd get an empty output.
 It's also important to note that Git doesn't deal with changes or deltas - each commit is a complete snapshot of your files.